Sriee/Library-Management-System/README.md

 ### Book Search and Availability

-Using the GUI, users should be able to search for a book, given any combination of ISBN, title, and/or Author(s).Application should support substring matching.
+Using the GUI, users should be able to search for a book, given any combination of _ISBN_, _title_, and/or _Author(s)_.Application should support substring matching.

 The following should be displayed in the search results:
  * ISBN